muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1408
 * Door random.
 Wall fixed.
-* Config same as 1407 but longer wit 20e6 steps.
+* Config same as 1407 but longer with 20e6 steps.
 * Recording.
 * Result not too bad.